peteroupc/MailLib/api/com.upokecenter.mail.ContentDisposition.md

 ## Fields

+* `class  ContentDisposition.Builder`<br>
+ A mutable data type that allows a content disposition to be built.
 * `static ContentDisposition Attachment`<br>
  The content disposition value "attachment" .
 * `static ContentDisposition Inline`<br>
  The content disposition value "inline" .

+## Nested Classes

+* `class  ContentDisposition.Builder`<br>
+ A mutable data type that allows a content disposition to be built.

 ## Methods